opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The functions ``norm`` return the calculated norm.

-When the ``mask`` parameter is specified and it is not empty, the norm is computed only over the region specified by the mask.
+When the ``mask`` parameter is specified and it is not empty, the norm is calculated only over the region specified by the mask.

 A multi-channel source arrays are treated as a single-channel, that is, the results for all channels are combined.